How Would You Know if Your Hip Replacement Is Failing?

 “Hip replacement surgery is one of the most successful operations in all of medicine.”

-Hip replacements are designed to last for 15 to 20 years, so if you notice your hip replacement is starting to fail earlier, you should seek medical attention right away.
-You may also want to consider speaking with an attorney, like the ones at the Rash Mueller.
+Hip replacements are designed to last for 15 to 20 years, so if you notice your hip replacement is starting to fail earlier, you should seek medical attention immediately.
+You may also want to consider speaking with an attorney, like the ones at the Rash Mueller to help explain how to know if your hip replacement is failing.

 - Popping or clicking sounds